NiloCK/tuido/readme.md

 2. clone repo
 3. `go run .`

 tuido is dogfooding.
-The project's `.tuido` file instructs tuido to parse items in from `.go` files as well as the defaults.
-Result being that the app, runnng in test, contains a good running list of development todos.
+The project's `.tuido` file:

+- instructs tuido to parse items in from `.go` files as well as the defaults.
+- instructs tuido to write new items to this readme

+Result being that the app, runnng in test, contains a good running list of development todos & a convenient method to append to the roadmap.

 ## Licence